The Questions to Ask When Viewing a House

 Perhaps there’s been an extension, conservatory, or new roof.
 Find out what’s been done and when and ensure any necessary paperwork is in place and to hand.
 These kinds of things can massively slow down the conveyancing process if a vendor is not organised.

-If you’re lucky enough to meet the seller (not every seller wants to be there when potential buyers are looking around their house) be ready with your list of viewing questions that only they can know the answers to.
+If you’re lucky enough to meet the seller, as not every seller can or wants to be there.
+Then be ready with your list of viewing questions that only they can know the answers to.

 Ask them questions about living in, and running the house, for example: